From Audacity Manual

 - How to make ringtones for your cellphone with Audacity and move them to the phone.

-The following tutorials provide sample workflows for common tasks using Audacity:
+The following tutorials provide sample workflows for common tasks using Audacity, there is no fixed 'right' way of working - there are many alternatives: